-- Explain how selective retention of anions occurs, and justify the relative retention time of anions.
-Use the results of the titration to check the composition of the eluent. - Give your protocol for the preparation of standards and sample dilution - Check for good peak separation and peak shape.
-These two parameters are given by the software - Draw the calibration curve and perform statistical calculations to ensure linearity - Determine the content and confidence interval for each ion - Compare values to commercial and regulatory values for potable water - Bonus for the calculation of the pH of the eluent with an appropriate justification
+- Explain how selective retention of anions occurs, and justify the relative retention time of anions. - Use the results of the titration to check the composition of the eluent and use the concentrations obtained to calculate its pH. - Give your protocol for the preparation of standards and sample dilution - Check for good peak separation and peak shape (parameters given by the software) - Draw the calibration curve and perform statistical calculations to ensure linearity - Determine the content and confidence interval for each ion - Compare values to commercial and regulatory values for potable water